Diseases and conditionsHealthy sleep

 Sleep Quantity vs. Sleep Quality

-Sleeping for 7–9 hours is important, but sleep quality matters just as much as duration, or mor important.
+Both quality and quantity are required for sleep to do its roles.
+Sleeping for 7–9 hours is important (this is quantity), but sleep quality matters just as much as duration, or can be more important.

 • Disrupted sleep cycles